 Boston is also well-connected via a subway system, known locally as the T. You can easily get around the city using this if you want to reach somewhere a bit further afield.

 Alternatively, there is the Hop On/Hop Off Trolley Tour that provides a convenient way to see the city.
-Taxis and rideshare are both readily available as well.
+It is also included in the Boston Go City Pass, which will save you money on entrance fees to many of the paid attractions listed here.

-If you’re spending a few days in Boston, then there are a number of guided tours that you can take to get an overview of the city such as this historical walking tour, this bike tour or this food tour.
+If you’re spending a few days in the Massachusetts capital, then there are several guided tours that you can take to get an overview of the city such as this walking tour or this bike tour.

 Day 1 – Freedom Trail, Museums, Quincy Market & More